michamos/RPP-online-hep-info/content.md

     This is a toolkit for the simulation of the passage of particles through matter.
 Its areas of application include high energy, nuclear and accelerator physics, as well as studies in medical and space science. <http://geant4.web.cern.ch/geant4/>

 * **LHAPDF:**
-   HEP community standard library for parton distribution function evolution and querying, including official collection of PDF data sets. <http://lhapdf.hepforge.org/>
+   HEP community standard library for parton distribution function interpolation, including official collection of PDF data sets. <http://lhapdf.hepforge.org/>

 * **QUDA:**
     Library for performing calculations in lattice QCD on GPUs using NVIDIA's CUDA platform.
 The current release includes optimized solvers for Wilson, Clover-improved Wilson,Twisted mass, Staggered, Improved staggered, Domain wall and Mobius fermion actions. <http://lattice.github.io/quda/>